Mohammed-Amaan/Cypress/README.md

 Open [http://localhost:3000](http://localhost:3000/) with your browser to see the result.

 4) Open Cypress
-In a new terminal run:
+In a new terminal :
 ```bash
 npx cypress run
 ```
-This will open the Cypress window
+This will open the Cypress window with various configured tests

 5) Run the tests or create your own E2E/Component Tests!